pAI-OS/paios-unsigned/apis/paios/README.md

-# Paios API
+# pAI-OS API

 ## Overview

-The Paios API allows management interfaces to communicate with the backend services for functionality like enumerating, configuring, and activiating plugins ("abilities").
+The pAI-OS API allows management interfaces to communicate with the backend services for functionality like enumerating, configuring, and activiating plugins ("abilities").

 ## Editing

-The Paios API is specified in OpenAPI format and was created in Stoplight.
+The pAI-OS API is specified in OpenAPI format and was created in Stoplight.

 ## Mocking